marcelonoliveira/levenshtein/README.md

-# levenshtein
+# Levenshtein distance

-JavaScript implementation of the Levenshtein distance algorithm
+JavaScript implementation of the Levenshtein distance algorithm.